-By saying he is not good enough for you he just wants to get rid of you or there could be a deeper meaning in the phrase.
+By saying he is not good enough for you, he just wants to get rid of you or there could be a deeper meaning in the phrase.
 It could also be one of the manifestations of dating a man with low self-esteem.
 How long can you drag a relationship alone when your partner holds such a passive attitude?

 1. He genuinely thinks he’s a bad influence

-Sometimes a man may think that their ways might not be the best influence on the other person.
-It might not always be just about the influence that he may have on you.
-It could be the way you might be perceived by being associated with him and he doesn’t want you to go through that.
-Thus saying ‘I’m not good for you’ is a way to push you away.
+Sometimes a man thinks that his ways might not be the best influence on his partner.
+It could also be the manner in which you are perceived by others for being associated with him and he doesn’t want you to go through that.
+Thus, saying “I’m not good for you” is a way to push you away.
 Some people also feel that their emotional instability or baggage is too much to inflict on others and they try to avoid dragging people down into their self-proclaimed ‘messy life’.

-The man who said to you that he’s not good for you might have forgotten the word ‘enough’ in that sentence.
-Often an inferiority complex can drive people to do crazy things and they cannot build the trust in a relationship.
+The man who told you that he’s not good for you might have forgotten the word ‘enough’ in that sentence.
+Often an inferiority complex can drive people to do crazy things and they cannot build trust in a relationship.
 One of the most common ways people deal with it is by developing a fake sense of superiority.

 4. He might want to let you down easy

 When a guy feels he has fallen out of love with his girl and is looking for a way to break the relationship up, he might use the phrase, “I am not good enough for you”, to soften the blow.
-It is synonymous with them saying ‘It’s not you, it’s me.’
-If you think about it, it is actually really sweet, telling a white lie to let you down easy, but the problem with most white lies is that they come to haunt you sometimes.
+It is synonymous with the “It’s not you.
+It’s me” breakup excuse.
+If you think about it, it is actually really sweet, telling a white lie to let you down easy.
+But the problem with most white lies is that they might come back to haunt you.

 5. He might be confused